rtCamp/wpveda-book/content/convetions/plugins.md

 http://premium.wpmudev.org/blog/localize-a-wordpress-plugin-and-make-it-translation-ready/

 ### 7. lib ( optional )
-Lib is where store code which is developed by us to use our plugin but this code may be used any other plugin also.
+Lib is where store code which is developed by us to use in plugin but this code may be used any other plugin also.

 **Example**: Most of plugin need to deal with deatabase to handle custom tables in wordpress.